WestInSpace/TableTopRolePlayingGameTrackingApp/ReadMe.md

 ___________________________________________________________________________________________________________________________________________________________________________________________
 TTRPG Tracker v0.0.3.U - Locations+NPCs
 10/12/24
+See a video of this version in action here: https://youtu.be/DSHGzGqZ8mU
 	I got the NPCs and Locations buttons to work and the user can now create and save locations and NPCs along with detials for each.
 These two things use the same scripts and scenes as Inventory and Spells.
 	Now everyting works except for Notes and the ability to delete Games, Items, Spells, NPCs, Locations, and